Share On

 Scabs or other lesions on the head or neck could be a sign of illness or injury.

 Neck – Observe the position of their head.
 Any head tilting should be noted.
-Their neck should be vertical with no kinks.
-In addition to caruncles, turkeys have a single wattle that is quite different from that of a chicken.
-Compared to a chicken’s wattles, a turkey’s wattle is less fleshy and more connected to their neck.
+The individual should be able to hold their neck upright, extending vertically from their body.
+Drooping could be a sign of illness and holding their neck so their head is facing upwards could be a sign of a neurological issue (this position is often referred to as “star gazing”).
+In addition to caruncles, turkeys have a single wattle that is quite different from those of a chicken.
+Compared to a chicken’s wattles, a turkey’s wattle is less fleshy and more connected to their neck (almost like a sail).

 Snood – The snood is the fleshy growth above the beak.
 Be aware that some agricultural settings remove turkeys’ snoods.
 In females, the snood is fairly small, but in males it changes size depending on what the turkey is doing – lengthening and hanging down when they are strutting, and becoming quite short and even standing upright at other times.
 The snood should be supple and free of lesions.
 Swelling, scabbing, or abnormal discoloration are signs of concern.

 Ears – Their ears are round openings located behind their eyes.
-A turkey’s ears should have clean feathers covering them and should be free of discharge, debris, or strong odor.
+Feathers covering/bordering the ear should be clean, and the canal should be free of discharge, debris, or strong odor.

 Eyes – The turkey should have wide open, clean, alert eyes.
 They should be clear and free of discharge.
 Cloudy, watery, dry, swollen, or crusty eyes could indicate illness or injury.
 Their pupils should be round, be about the same size, and react properly to bright light (get smaller and then return to normal).
 A cloudy eye could be a cataract or the result of an infection.
 Turkeys have a third eyelid (also known as the nictitating membrane).
 It should be cloudy white and retract when stimulated, rather than red, swollen, or non-retractable.
 You should have your veterinarian evaluate any eye abnormalities as soon as possible.

 Beak – Their beak should be smooth and free of cracks.
 However, turkeys may arrive missing a portion of their upper (and possibly lower) beak due to the cruel practice of debeaking.
 In individuals who have full beaks, check the length of the top beak.
 If it begins to grow much longer than their lower beak, you may need to trim or file it down.
 If the upper beak is allowed to grow too much, it can interfere with eating, pecking, and preening.
 Check the alignment of their upper mandible (top part of their beak).
-If the top and bottom beak go in different directions, this may be a common congenital issue known as cross beak (or scissor beak).
-Turkeys with a crossed beak may need to be offered softer foods, such as soaked pellets, in a wide shallow bowl, because dry pellets and crumble can be difficult for them to eat.
-They also tend to need their beaks trimmed regularly, and, depending on the severity, may need either or both their upper and lower beak trimmed.
-If the beak’s alignment is suddenly different, contact your veterinarian for guidance.
+It should be directly above the bottom part and, unless they have been debeaked, should be slightly longer, usually coming to a point.
+If the top and bottom beak go in different directions, this is referred to as “scissor beak” or “cross beak” and is often the result of a congenital issue.
+Turkeys with a crossed beak may need to be offered softer foods (such as soaked pellets) in a wide shallow bowl, because dry pellets and crumble can be difficult for them to eat.
+They also tend to need their beaks trimmed regularly, and, depending on the severity, may need either or both their upper and lower beaks trimmed.
+If you notice that a turkey’s beak alignment is suddenly different, consult with your veterinarian.

 Nares – There shouldn’t be any discharge or crustiness in their nares.
 If the nares appear clogged at all, you can use a moistened cotton-tipped applicator or a pair of tweezers to gently remove any obstruction.
 Their breathing should not be labored, loud, wheezy, rattly, whistling, or squeaky.